Dr Emily Hauser

 My research centres on the intersection between gender and poetics in the ancient world (particularly ancient Greek poetry) and its contemporary reception.
 Broadly speaking, there are three major strands to my work:

-Authorship and gender in antiquity: My current research focuses on figurations of authorship in Greek and Latin poetry, particularly as they relate to gender.
+Authorship and gender in antiquity: My current research focuses on figurations of authorship in Greek poetry, particularly as they relate to gender.
 I'm fascinated by the self-portrayal of female authors like Sappho within the constraints of a gendered language, and how that language was both policed and problematised by male and female authors alike.
-I have published two articles based on this research, which form the basis for my current book project on authorship and gender in the classical world (forthcoming with Princeton University Press).
+I have published two articles based on this research.
+These form the basis for my current book, Authoress: Gendering Poets in Ancient Greece (forthcoming with Princeton University Press).

 Women in Homeric epic: I am particularly interested in the relationship between women in Homeric epic and literary tropes, attempting to unpack the interconnection between women and poetry in Homer.
-I have worked on Penelope and the teleology of the Odyssey (an article on this topic is forthcoming in Helios in December 2020), and (together with Lilah Grace Canevaro) co-organised a workshop in April 2018, entitled ‘New Approaches to Gender in Ancient Literature’.
+I have worked on Penelope and the teleology of the Odyssey (an article on this topic was published in Helios in 2020), and (together with Lilah Grace Canevaro) co-organised a workshop in April 2018, entitled ‘New Approaches to Gender in Ancient Literature’.
 I also have a book under contract with Liverpool University Press on Women in Homer, which will be aimed at undergraduates interested in looking further into Homer's women and their reception.